pudly/schmopera-hugo/content/articles/how-to-fail-as-a-popstar.md

 _Popstar_ is almost a cautionary tale for the younger generation.
 Shraya doesn't claim to have found any sort of second happiness, no long and winding road to inner peace, just a dull ache of wanting to be something she just wasn't.
 It's frightening to see someone who so clearly demonstrates that desire, even all-consuming desire, is sometimes just not enough.

 But Shraya did stay with me, a first-time consumer of her work.
 I even hung around the theatre lobby after the show, wondering if she'd come down so I could...I'm not even sure.
 Thank her?
 Hug her?
 Congratulate her on her candour?
-All of those things felt patronizing,
+All of those things felt patronizing, even though I really do think she's turned "failure" into something important.